Historic sites and museums in Berkeley County, WV

 Step back in time at one of the oldest functioning commuter rail stations, the Martinsburg Roundhouse and Caperton Train Station.
 Imagine able-bodied men running to protect the Federal Arsenal at Harpers Ferry from John Brown or the men yelling and the flames raging as General Jackson’s troops destroyed this vital complex during the Civil War.

-After it was rebuilt only a few years later, the railroads became necessary to the North and became one of the reasons that a new state – West Virginia – was carved from the Confederate state of Virginia.
-The area became host to more controversy in 1877 when the first major labor strike in the nation occurred here.
+After it was rebuilt only a few years later, the railroads became essential to the North and were one of the reasons a new state – West Virginia – was carved out of the Confederate state of Virginia.
+The area became the site of further controversy in 1877 when the nation's first major labor strike occurred here.
 Today, the buildings are being restored and utilized for various events, including a children’s museum.
-The train station is located between Martin and Race streets in Martinsburg and serves as a stop for the Amtrak and
+The train station is located between Martin and Race Streets in Martinsburg and serves as a stop for the Amtrak.

 Museums and Historical Sites